Netflix/Priam/README.txt

 - REST APIs for backup/restore and other operations

 Compatibility:
-The master branch is compatibile with Cassandra 1.1.
-If you are using Cassandra 1.0, please use the 1.0 branch.
+The master branch of Priam is compatibile with Cassandra 1.1.
+If you are using Cassandra 1.0, please use the 1.0 branch of Priam.